Kuchaman City: Lok Dev and Devi Temples

-Ganesh Dungri, is a Hindu temple located in Kuchaman.
-The grand temple is located on an elevated at Dungari hill in Kuchaman.
-The temple is sometimes also referred to as the Ganesh Temple.
-This temple is believed to have been built during the rule of the Raja Hari Singh.

 Shakambhri Hill

 Shakti Peeth Shakumbhri, meaning the abode of Shakti Goddess Shakambhari or Shakumbhri, is situated outside the urban area, at a distance of 3 km to the South of Kuchaman.
 Perched in the midst of the Aravali Mountain Range, this temple is believed to have been built during the rule of the Raja Pratap Singh.
 Twice a year, in the Ashwin and Chaitra months of the Hindu calendar (during the days of Navratra), the famous Shakumbhri Mela is organised.
-About 100 m southeast of Shakumbari lies the Bhura Dev (BHAIRAV) temple which is considered to be the guard of Shakambhari Devi.

 Bhairav (Bhairu) Talab Mandir

 The famous Bhairu (Bhairav) Talab temple is situated in the center of Kuchaman town and Kuchaman city railway station just 6 km away from the railway station.
 It is believed to be more than 200 years old.
 This pond and the temple built here are dedicated to Kaal Bhairav.
-The ancient idol of Bhagwan Bhairav sitting here was called Bhisan Bhairav.
-There is also a temple of Maa Shakambhari on Shakambhari Hill near the main Bhairav Talab temple which is considered sacred by Hindu devotees.
-Bhairav Temple is also known as Kotwal of Kuchaman (कुचामण का कोतवाळ).
+The ancient idol of Bhagwan Bhairav was called Bhisan Bhairav.

-A hunting ground (शिकारगाह) was constructed near this temple of Bhairav Talab by Rao Bahadur Thakur Sher Singh, Jagirdar and Thakur of Kuchaman in 1902 AD.
-He built a royal hunting ground here.
-When he used to come here for hunting, he used to hunt in this royal hunting ground.
-This hunting ground was also known as Thakuri Bagh, but at present this pond has remained confined.

-The Bhairav Talab Temple has been recently renovated, and many changes have been made to the old structure.
-Also, a new temple has been constructed within the pond complex.
-It has now been developed as a picnic spot.
-It used to be a public temple in the past but few years ago the state government sold this public use place.
-Now it is a private property.